Brooklyn born, raised

 harp and sing backup in turn at various sloop singer gigs, Woody Guthrie

-or Clearwater festivals and events.
-For his annual Carnegie Hall gig he invited us sloop singers to back him on stage.
+or Clearwater festivals and events during most of 1983.
+For his annual Carnegie Hall gig in November, he invited the sloop singers to back him on stage.
 Again by chance,

 I got to do two numbers with him up front!
 I will never forget the sight